 - Champ (5:53.70) in 2022

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Long Distance Hurdle next time out then you would have backed a total of 7 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -5.80.
-Whilst we wait for the 2025 Long Distance Hurdle remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Long Distance Hurdle next time out, then you would have backed a total of 7 winners.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -6.80.
+Remember to use the racing predictions along with the information on this page to find a bet on the 2025 Long Distance Hurdle.

 The runner that holds the record over the past 20 renewals for the slowest time in the race was set in the 2006 renewal when Inglis Drever from Howard Johnson under the guidance of Tony Dobbin, won in a time of 6:38.50, whilst at the other end of the spectrum, Celestial Halo, trained by Paul Nicholls and ridden by Daryl Jacob set the quickest time of 5:48.35 in the 2013 renewal.